Table of Contents |

 On June 27, 1954, the Hungarians took on the biggest nation from South America, playing the Brazilian national team in the quarter-final in the Wankdorf Stadium in Bern in a game which would always remain something epic and one long remembered.
 That day Puskás sat out injured, his captaincy was conferred on József Bozsik and the elite winger Zoltán Czibor spelled Puskás at inside-left.
 With Puskás watching from the stands his Hungarians began to assert their first-rate work and vision, suffused with ripe, uncatchable passing and duly entered with electric swiftness.
 Early on plays persisted warmly, appealingly and soon acquired heat and feeling.
 In a tremendous moving game the finer shades of a besieging medley of sights, sounds, and climatic choreographed mounts begin to stand out for the Hungarians near the Brazilian goal.

-Nandor Hidegkuti amid Brazil's defense seconds before
+Nandor Hidegkuti amid Brazil's defense seconds before scoring the first goal in the match. |

 Very early in the third minute Hidegkuti took receipt of the ball from the left side of the penalty box from Czibor.
 There was a real struggle to prevent the goal but all the instreaming Brazilian men cannot stop the mode in which the Magyars are fleet.